 The German Administrative Services Directory (DVDV) is the interdisciplinary and inter-administrative infrastructure component for the secure and reliable addressing of automated services and business process applications for communication between and with public administration authorities in Germany.
 Thus, e-government transactions can be carried out on the basis of service-oriented architectures in a secure and legally binding manner.

-The DVDV is provided in a cooperative operator model by the federal, state and local governments and is being further developed as an application in the IT Planning Council under the joint responsibility of the federal government.
+The DVDV is provided in a cooperative operator model by the federal government, federal states and local authorities and is being further developed as a product in the IT-Planungsrat under the joint responsibility of the federal government.
 It is open to all electronic public administration services that are processed automatically in the form of machine-2-machine communication.
-Communication is XML-based and is secured via the secure transport standard OSCI.
+Communication is XML-based and is secured via the secure OSCI transport standard.

 DVDV 1 started back in January 2007, with the first service to be implemented at the time being cross-state data transmission in accordance with the Framework Law on Registration (Melderechtsrahmengesetz)